If you’re looking for a more customizable way of integrating Universal Checkout, consider integrating Headless Checkout.

 order.lineItems | The details of the line items of the order. |

-.This package includes TypeScript definitions.script
+.This package includes TypeScript definitions.BASH

 script and the Checkout.css